-Since 2014, publishing veteran Debra Englander has interviewed a number of authors about the decision to self-publish their work and their experiences with editing, designing, printing, publicizing, and the myriad other tasks that go along with being a self-published author.
+Since 2014, publishing veteran Debra Englander has interviewed over a dozen authors about the decision to self-publish their work and their experiences with editing, designing, printing, publicizing, and the myriad other tasks that go along with being a self-published author.
 Following each interview, Englander talks with other publishing experts, including freelance editors, publicists, agents, and others, asking them for their opinions about how those self-published authors did in their efforts to share their work.
 The result is an invaluable collection of case studies in self-publishing that offers independent authors advice, warnings, encouragement, and inspiration.

 An entrepreneur self-publishes a book about the failure of his business.
 An editor and publicist weigh in.